 • Best practices for land within a half mile of transit include higher density of use to reduce traffic, encourage use of mass transit and reduce sprawl through urban infill.

-Trammell Crow Companies has proposed a four-story, 252-unit multi-family building over a 2-story parking garage in phase one of the project.
+High Street Residential has proposed a six-story (4 floors above a 2-story parking garage), 252-unit multi-family building in phase one of the project.
 A future phase will include 40,000 square feet of retail south of 56th Avenue.

 The long term benefit this project brings to the taxing entities far exceeds the one-time receipt if the property sold at its appraised value.
 The following represents the estimated financial impact from this development through the end of the 2034*: